Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 For a more involved type of repair like installing a pipe extension to replace a rusted or broken piece of pipe, you will need to make some preparations:

-1. Park your car in a well ventilated area.
+- Park your car in a well-ventilated area.

-7. You'll probably need to install an extension pipe to join the two ends again.
-Choose one of the appropriate size at your auto parts store.
+- You'll probably need to install an extension pipe to join the two ends again.
+Choose the appropriate size at your auto parts store.
 If you need only a small section, you may need to cut the one you get from the store.

-10. Raise one end of the pipe so that it is at the same height as the other end you need to join to.
+- Raise one end of the pipe so that it is at the same height as the other end you need to join.

 Learning how to fix the exhaust pipe or muffler—including broken pipes or small leaks—is not as difficult as you might think.
 A close visual inspection of the damaged area and a visit to your auto parts store to check available solutions will help you perform this repair job at home in most cases.
 This relatively simple fix can solve your exhaust leak, pollution, and noise.
 So taking care of the problem on time not only saves you money in car repairs but also stops toxic gases from reaching you and anyone else riding with you.